 Putting women at the center of digital payment programs can help countries to mitigate exclusion risks and minimize the impact of COVID-19 on women and girls.
 In Zambia, a project is helping increase access to livelihood support for extremely poor women and access to secondary education for disadvantaged girls in extremely poor households.
 More than 34,000 women have been supported by the program so far.

-Support to the private sector is critical to containing the economic crisis and supporting recovery, so the World Bank Group’s private sector arm – International Finance Corporation – is working to help the private sector navigate the pandemic and recover from the economic and financial impact of the crisis.
-This includes mobilizing IFC’s global $8 billion fast track facility to initially support existing clients in the region affected by the outbreak.
+Support to the private sector is critical to containing the economic crisis and supporting recovery, so the World Bank Group’s private sector arm – the International Finance Corporation (IFC) – is working to help the private sector navigate the pandemic and recover from the economic and financial impact of the crisis.
+This includes mobilizing IFC’s global $8 billion fast track facility to support existing clients in the region affected by the outbreak.
 IFC is also providing advisory support to clients including financial institutions to manage risk during this period, to apparel manufacturers to help them transition to produce medical personal protective equipment (PPE), and to the tourism industry to find ways to navigate this difficult period.

 Securing the future also involves maintaining critical government services and service delivery, particularly in nutrition and education, as well as building health systems and water and sanitation.
 Energy services are also key in fighting pandemics - from powering healthcare facilities and supplying clean water for essential hygiene, to enabling communications and IT services that connect people while maintaining social distancing.
 Efforts to increase investments in solar, wind and other sustainable energy sources are underway and will be key to ensure economic recovery.

-As the social and economic impacts of COVID-19 are still unfolding across the region, having real time data to inform policy choices is critical.
+As the social and economic impact of COVID-19 are still unfolding across the region, having real time data to inform policy choices is critical.
 The Bank is scaling up its high frequency monitoring of key economic indicators and impacts on firms, households, and food prices, to assist governments to monitor and respond effectively to the crisis.